-- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket.
-Fit better of drive links between the teeth - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar.
-Fit chain drive links into bar groove. - Pull guide bar forward until chain is snug in guide bar groove.
+- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar.
+Fit chain drive links into bar groove. - 10.
+Pull guide bar forward until chain is snug in guide bar groove.
 Ensure all drive links are in the bar groove.

 NOTE: CHAIN BRAKE MUST BE DISENGAGED BEFORE INSTALLATION ON THE SAW.
-TO DISENGAGE CHAIN BRAKE, PULL THE FRONT HAND GUARD BACK TOWARD THE REAR OF THE CHAIN BRAKE AS FAR AS POSSIBLE (SEE ILLUSTRATION).
+TO DISENGAGE CHAIN BRAKE, PULL THE FRONT HAND GUARD BACK TOWARD THE REAR OF THE CHAIN BRAKE AS FAR AS POSSIBLE (SEE ILLUSTRA-TION).

-- Now, install chain brake making sure the adjusting pin is positioned in the lower hole in the guide bar.
-Remember this pin moves the bar forward and backward as the screw is turned. - Install chain brake nuts and finger tighten only.
+- 11. Now, install chain brake making sure the adjusting pin is positioned in the lower hole in the guide bar.
+Remember this pin moves the bar forward and backward as the screw is turned. - 12.
+Install chain brake nuts and finger tighten only.
 Once the chain is tensioned, you will need to tighten chain brake nuts.